-To make things easier for the end-users of the scoring (your Marketing and Sales teams), you may want to use a label (or "segment") instead of a score.
-For example, does your team know if a score of 20 is a good score because it's 20 out of 30 or it's a bad score because it's 20 out of 100?
+To make things easier for the end-users of your scoring model (i.e. your Marketing and Sales teams), you may want to use a label, or "segment", instead of a score.
+For example, does your team know if a score of 20 is a good score because it's 20 out of 30, or if it's a bad score because it's 20 out of 100?

 MadKudu fields in Salesforce